liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

     }

 The `initDrawer` method's first few lines match the drawer initialization code in `onCreate`.
-Delete this code in `onCreate`.
-You don't need it there since you'll call it via `initDrawer` instead.
+You should therefore delete this code in `onCreate`.
+You don't need it there since you call it via `initDrawer` instead.
 The last part of `initDrawer` initializes the drawer's `ListView` and creates an [adapter](http://developer.android.com/guide/topics/ui/declaring-layout.html#AdapterViews) for it.
 Note that `_guestbooks` is the last argument to the adapter's constructor.
 This sets the list of guestbooks as the adapter's data source.
 The